kabukky/journey/README.md

 Why not place it in your home folder?
 E.g. /home/your-user/journey/.

 ## Using Journey
-Please refer to the [Setting up Journey](https://github.com/kabukky/journey/wiki/Setting-up-Journey)Wiki page for detailed instructions on how to set up and use Journey.
+Please refer to the [Setting up Journey](https://github.com/kabukky/journey/wiki/Setting-up-Journey) Wiki page for detailed instructions on how to set up and use Journey.

 ## Troubleshooting
-### 1. "/lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.14' not found (required by journey)" when trying to start Journey
-Your Linux distribution ships with an older version of libc6.
-Try updating libc6.

-This may be tricky or not possible on Debian Wheezy stable.
-You can always try to compile Journey from source to link against your own version of libc6 (see below).
+Please refer to the [FAQ](https://github.com/kabukky/journey/wiki/FAQ) Wiki page if exeperience any trouble running Journey.

+If your issue isn't discussed there, please create a [New Issue](https://github.com/kabukky/journey/issues).

 ## Building from source
-Prerequisites
-- Install Go if it's not on your system already and set the correct GOPATH.
-- Install Git if it's not on your system already.

-Then run

-    go get github.com/kabukky/journey

-This will download the source into $GOPATH/src/github.com/kabukky/journey.

-In your terminal, change into that journey folder and run

-    git submodule update --init --recursive

-This will download the default theme into $GOPATH/src/github.com/kabukky/journey/content/themes.

-Still in that journey folder run

-    go build

-This will build the Journey binary.

-You may copy the "journey" binary file, the "content" folder, the "built-in" folder and the "config.json" file to a new location (e. g. /home/your-user/journey/).
-Then run the Journey binary from that new location to start the server.
+Please refer to the [Building Journey from source](https://github.com/kabukky/journey/wiki/Building-Journey-from-source) Wiki page for instructions on how to build Journey from source.